HeinzBenjamin/FlexCLI/README.md

 1. Make sure your machine fulfills the hardware requirements (see below).
 2. Make sure you have Rhino 5 64bit or Rhino 6 64bit along with the latest version of Grasshopper installed.
 3. Download whole package:<br>
-Option A:
-- on the upper right of this website click "Clone or Download" > "Download ZIP"; <br>
+- Go to www.food4rhino.com/app/flexhopper > Download and install from ther (Alternatively: on the upper right of this website click "Clone or Download" > "Download ZIP"; <br>
-- extract all files from the /bin folder into your local Grasshopper/Library folder (usually in 'C:\Users\<your-user-name>\AppData\Roaming\Grasshopper\Libraries\').
-You can make a subfolder in there if you want, but make sure that all files sit in the same directory.<br>
+  extract all files from the /bin folder into your local Grasshopper/Library folder (usually in 'C:\Users\<your-user-name>\AppData\Roaming\Grasshopper\Libraries\').
+You can make a subfolder in there if you want, but make sure that all files sit in the same directory.)br>
-Option B:
-- Go to www.food4rhino.com/app/flexhopper > Download and install from there
-4. If necessary, unlock all files (Right click -> Properties -> Tick Unlock)
+4. Unlock all .dll and .gha files (Right click -> Properties -> Tick Unlock)
 5. Start up Rhino and start using FlexHopper<br>
 6. Check out the exmaple files in Example files/Flexhopper